 Harry looked straight at her.

-Hermione seemed a little lost in face of such support.
+Hermione seemed a little lost facing such support.
 She started to walk again, turning her back to them, trying to wipe her wet eyes discreetly.

 Later, the Gryffindor trio sat in the common room, weighing their options.
 McGonagall couldn't be partial, but her smile when they said they quit a divination class in the middle and were not going back told them otherwise.
-She simply gave them sheets with description of alternative course.
+She simply gave them sheets with descriptions of alternative courses.

-"She already has enough on her hand already..." said Hermione, looking at the twins who were wrecking havoc with indoors fireworks.
+"She already has enough on her hand already…" said Hermione, looking at the twins who were wreaking havoc with indoors fireworks.

 Harry looked at them a moment, shook his head and looked back at his own list.